CaptainCrowbar/crow/docs/xml.md

   tag for an outer element is encountered before that for an inner element.
   Also, ignore spurious closing tags for which a matching opening tag has not been seen.
+* `Options::comments` -- Keep comments when parsing.
+In the absence of this option, the parsed XML tree will not contain any comment node.
+This does not prevent user from inserting them explicitly.
+This option is not included in `html`.
+* `Options::encoded` -- The input text is assumed to be already encoded.
+This option only affects the `Text::create()` function; it has no effect on parsing.
+This option is not included in `html`.
 * `Options::foldws` -- Inside text elements, collapse any sequence of whitespace characters into a single space.
 * `Options::icase` -- Element and attribute names are folded to lower case